 The Bachelor of Science in Environmental Engineering (BSEnvE) degree program is designed to provide students with comprehensive training in environmental engineering fundamentals.
 The program is accredited by the Engineering Accreditation Commission of ABET under the General Criteria and the Environmental Engineering Program Criteria.
 The EnvE degree requires satisfactory completion of a minimum of 126 units as indicated in the BSEnvE Requirements table below.
-Of the courses listed in that table, the humanities and social sciences courses (except Engr 450X courses) may be taken Pass/No Pass.
+Of the courses listed in the BSEnvE Requirements, only the humanities and social sciences courses may be taken as Pass/No Pass, with the exception of College Writing, which must be taken for a letter grade.

-The program of study consists of 26 units of physical and biological sciences (i.e., biology, chemistry, and physics); 21 units of mathematics and engineering computing; 43 units of core environmental engineering courses; 21 units of humanities, social sciences and technical writing; and 15 units of environmental engineering and science electives.
-The environmental engineering electives permit students to tailor their studies toward specific goals.
-Some of these 15 units may be taken in other engineering departments, and one course is explicitly required to be chosen from a set of natural science options.
+The program of study consists of 25 units of physical and biological sciences (i.e., biology, chemistry, and physics); 21 units of mathematics and engineering computing; 44 units of core environmental engineering courses; 18 units of humanities and social sciences; and 18 units of environmental engineering and science electives.
+The environmental engineering electives permit students to tailor their studies toward specific goals such as obtaining more depth in an environmental engineering subdiscipline (e.g., air quality) or increasing breadth by choosing courses from different subdisciplines.
+At least one environmental engineering elective course must be chosen from a set of natural science course options, and at least 3 of the 18 units must be taken in EECE.
+The rest may be taken in other engineering departments or in the natural or physical sciences.
 Students, in collaboration with their advisors, design a course of study (subject to certain requirements) for the environmental engineering and science electives.
-Consult the EECE department website for more details, including the requirements that must be satisfied by these environmental engineering and science electives.
+Consult the EECE department website for more details, including lists of approved courses.

 BSEnvE Requirements